 2) Learn to engage your internal radar.
 You can enhance this quality of perception by Assigning yourself a scavenger hunt: Pick something and look for it throughout your day.
 For instance, red on a sign or shirt.
 A spiral form, etc.

 3) Become more mindful and attentive.
 Learn and practice the waking mindfulness technique.
 Keep the Observer in the drivers’ seat instead of operating from the default settings of Ego.
-When we are present, we will see and hear things that we otherwise overlook.
+We will see and hear things that we otherwise overlook when we are present.

 Eye and Breath Training Tactics